 Is bankruptcy right for me?

 Some people would rather drown in a sea of debt than file for bankruptcy.
-While most want to pay their debts, there comes a point when the burden of debt begins to harm you and your family.
+While most want to pay their debts, there comes a point when your debt burden begins to harm you and your family.

 How did I get to this point?

 Often debt becomes unmanageable after a job loss.
-Even if you find a new job you may have fallen behind on your bills while you were searching.
+Even if you find a new job you may have fallen behind on your bills.
 It may be that your income is lower than it once was and you simply can’t keep up.
 Many face difficulties after a medical emergency with the lost pay and high medical bills that come afterwards.
 Some face financial stress as their family situation changes, either through separation or divorce.
 Perhaps it is a business failure that leads to overwhelming obligations.
 For many, debt simply grows until it is no longer manageable.

 Some signs that your debt has become unmanageable may include: